AbdoBoum/document-classification/README.md

 extraction of features using " Count and TfIdf feature vectors ".
 For each feature vector representation, we trained the Naïve Bayes classifier and then tested the generated classifier on test documents.
-In our results, we found that Count vectorizer performed 2% better than TFIDF on a dataset of 10,000 samples, and 1% better than it on a dataset of 30,000 samples
+In our results, we found that Count vectorizer performed 2% better than TFIDF on a dataset of over 10,000 samples, and 1% better than it on a dataset of over 30,000 samples